intarchboard/network-quality-workshop-report/draft-hardaker-iab-mnqeu-report.md

 ## Cross-layer considerations

-In the Cross-layer section participants present material and discussed how accurately measuring exactly where problems occur is difficult when many components of a network connection can affect the measurement.
-Discussion centered especially on the differences between physically wired and wireless connections and the difficulties of accurately determining problem spots when multiple different network types are responsible the quality.
+In the Cross-layer section participants presented material and discussed how accurately measuring exactly where problems occur is difficult when many components of a network connection can affect the measurement.
+Discussion centered especially on the differences between physically wired and wireless connections and the difficulties of accurately determining problem spots when multiple different network types are responsible for the quality.

 ## Synthesis